HenrikJuvonen/coapp-vse/README.md

 ### Notes

 - Requires CoApp.Toolkit 1.2.0.165 (for now).

-- Set startup project to "Loader" if it isn't.
+- Set startup project to "VsExtension" if it isn't.

 ### Progress